Wine Tasting 101

 Wine Glasses

 For wine tasting as a beginner, consistency is vital.
-Therefore, you may use the same glasses no matter what you taste.
+Therefore, you should use the same glasses no matter what you taste.
 (Champagne flutes used to be the exception, but more producers are foregoing them these days.)
 If you host an in-home wine tasting, ensure everyone gets the same glassware.

 At the Wine School, we designed our wine glasses.
 We used to sell them as part of a wine-tasting kit.
 However, they sold out quickly.
 Don’t worry; you’ll be fine if your wine glass has a stem and a tapered bowl.
 But, again, resist the temptation to buy your way into wine savviness.
 Using a high-priced glass might impress others, but it can initially make learning about wine unnecessarily complicated.
 For more, check out our Guide to Wine Glasses.